TabithaRuecker/NeuroDev/RT-PCR/README.md

   * * Raw and metaData for RT-PCR experiments

 - RT-PCR code
-  * encompassing the script to create the plots
+  * encompassing the script to recreate the plots